What does precursor mean?

 - The type and location of the disease.

 - The grade of the cells in the abnormal tissue.

 Pathologists look for these changes when examining tissue under the microscope.

 Precursor diseases can be caused by viruses, genetic changes, or environmental factors such as smoking or excessive alcohol consumption.

 Types of precursor diseases

 Doctors often look for precursor diseases so they can be treated before they have a chance to become a cancer.
 This type of examination is called screening and it is meant to reduce a person’s chance of developing cancer in the future.
-Common types of screening examinations include the cervical pap test and colonoscopy.
+Common types of screening examinations include the cervical Pap test and colonoscopy.

 Common types of precursor diseases include:

-- High grade squamous intraepithelial lesion (HSIL) – This precursor is caused by a virus called human papillomavirus (HPV).
+- High grade squamous intraepithelial lesion (HSIL) – This disease is caused by a virus called human papillomavirus (HPV).
 This precursor can cause a cancer called squamous cell carcinoma in the cervix, vulva, vagina, and anal canal.

 - Adenomas of the colon – These small growths are very common in adults over 50 years old.
 Types of adenomas include tubular, villous, and tubulovillous.
 They are caused by a combination of environmental conditions (for example diet) and genetic changes in the cells that line the inside of the colon.
 Adenomas can turn into a type of colon cancer called adenocarcinoma.
 A procedure called a colonoscopy can be performed to look for and remove adenomas in the colon.